formkiq/formkiq-client-sdk-java/docs/DocumentsApi.md

 Add new document

-Creates a new document; body may include document content if less than 5 MB
+Creates a new document; body may include document content if less than 5 MB  See POST /documents/{documentId}/tags for adding tags to document schema  See POST /documents/{documentId}/actions for adding actions to document schema

 ### Example
 ```java